HomeNewsSPP / Western Grid

 • Day-ahead price transparency: Commercial buyers in Colorado, Montana, Wyoming, and Utah now have access to SPP’s Integrated Marketplace pricing.
 Under the WEIS, only real-time imbalance prices were available.
 Now, day-ahead LMPs provide 24-hour forward price signals for procurement planning.

-• Deeper market liquidity: Joining an RTO with 14+ states of generation diversity reduces price volatility compared to bilateral-only markets.
-Wind-heavy hours in the Plains can offset tight supply in the Mountain states.
+• Deeper market liquidity: Joining a 17-state RTO footprint can improve price visibility compared with bilateral-only markets.
+Wind-heavy hours in the Plains may offset tight supply in some Mountain West hours, but the actual bill effect depends on utility territory and contract structure.

 • Transmission cost allocation: RTO membership means these utilities now participate in SPP’s regional transmission planning process.
 Near-term, this may increase transmission charges as SPP integrates Western infrastructure into its planning models.
 Long-term, coordinated investment should reduce redundant buildout.